3v0k4/contact-page/blog/posts/2020-01-13-crossposting-via-command-line.md

 ---
 title: Crossposting to DevTo via command line
-description: Using a Haskell script to crosspost a blog post with a frontmatter as used in Jekyll markdown files.
+description: Using a Haskell script to crosspost a blog post with a frontmatter as used in Jekyll markdown files
 author: Riccardo
 tags:
   - FunctionalProgramming